 While allusions can be an economical way of communicating with readers, they risk alienating those who do not recognize the references.
 Sometimes allusions can be hard to understand, and these types should be used sparingly.

 However, it may be fitting—especially if your work is a period piece—to use a less-than-obvious allusion.
 One example comes from the 19th century writer Herman Melville.
 In "Moby Dick," Melville creates a sense of impending doom by naming the main ship in the book the "Pequod."
 Readers of Melville's classic may be aware of the Pequot people, a Native American tribe that suffered severe losses in a war with English colonizers in the 17th century.
 The ship's name served to create a feeling of imminent destruction through the use of this allusion.

 Similarly, if you hear someone say, "that guy looks like a regular Adonis," this is an allusion to Greek mythology.
 Adonis was the mortal lover to Aphrodite, the Greek goddess of beauty.
 While the word is ancient, the reference (or allusion) has endured as a shorthand for a handsome man.

 Another example is the phrase, "I feel like I am carrying the weight of the world on my shoulders."
 This is another allusion to Greek mythology.
 This time, the allusion refers to Atlas, a son of Titans who led a failed battle against the Olympian gods and, as punishment, was condemned to eternally hold up the heavens above the world.
 In art, Atlas was often portrayed as a man who holds a celestial sphere on his shoulders, which provides a fitting metaphor for characters who carry heavy burdens.

-Strong fiction (or poetry for that matter) will use allusions so that the fiction works on both levels.
+Strong works of fiction and poetry will use allusions so that they work on both levels.
 Readers who understand the allusions gain a richer understanding of the work, while those who don't can still follow the story and be entertained or enlightened by it.